annalexc/DroidFinder/README.md

 ### Gameplay Componentry ###
-  * Selectable Droids: _Depending on the difficulty setting of the game, you'll have 4 - 8 droids to include in your guesses._
+  * Selectable Droids: _Orrr..
+Subset of droids to choose from (but that was a mouthful).
+Depending on the difficulty setting of the game, you'll have 4 - 8 droids to include in your guesses._

   * N-Droid "Code": _Depending on the difficulty setting of the game, you'll have either a 4- or 5-droid "code" to break._

   * Result Markers: _After the submission of each guess - A BLACK peg will be displayed to represent each correct droid in the correct position, a WHITE peg will be displayed to represent each correct droid in the wrong position, and a CIRCLED X will be displayed to represent each incorrect droid._
+  * **NOTE about Result Markers: The result markers do NOT correspond to the position of the droid in the guess submission, each peg only represents "the existence of" or "the absence of" a particular droid in a given guess**

-_**Hmm, ok.
+_**Hmmm, ok.
 Summary please?**_

 Level | Code Length | Selectable Droids | Rounds (Guesses)
 --- | --- | --- | ---